 New Music America 1987 – Philadelphia featured over 200 composers and performers from America, Canada, Europe, South America and Japan, six sonic installations located throughout Philadelphia, a lecture series titled “Talking Music,” publications and a radio series co-produced with WNYC in New York and broadcast nationally over NPR.
 I facilitated numerous partnerships with organizations in Philadelphia.
 Producing-presenting partnerships included, among others, the Province of Quebec, Canada, Division of Culture, Association of Latin American Musicians (AMLA), American Music Theatre Festival, Franklin Institute Science Museum, Institute for Contemporary Art, Philadelphia Museum of Art and Temple University School of Music.
 The two-week festival left a sonic trace on Philadelphia that survived well into the mid 1990’s.
 Immediately following the festival I began presenting a series of new and world music and dance events in the Annenberg Center at the University of Pennsylvania.

-The series expanded the audience base for one of Philadelphia’s most prestigious performing arts centers by presenting world music and dance “new” music and jazz artists from throughout the world.
+In collaboration with With the executive director of the Annenberg Center, a yearly series was created to expand the audience base for one of Philadelphia’s most prestigious performing arts centers by presenting world music and dance, “new” music and jazz artists from throughout the world.
 Among those presented over a six-year span were the Philip Glass Ensemble, Steve Reich and Musicians, The World Saxophone Quartet, The Art Ensemble of Chicago, Diamanda Galas, Ali Akbar Kahn, Nusrat Fatah Ali Kahn, George Russell and the Living Time Orchestra, Festival Indonesia and the Bulgarian Women’s Choir.
-In partnership with the executive director of the Annenberg Center, he managed all aspects of the series, assisted in raising funds for the series and worked closely with the staff and volunteers at the center.
+In partnership with the executive director of the Annenberg Center, I managed all aspects of the series, assisted in raising funds for the series and worked closely with the staff and volunteers at the center.

 Taught at the University of New Orleans’ Arts Administration Program –